…and How Can I Use It Without Getting Into Trouble with the FMCSA

 Driving a truck to transport your antique car to a car show may not be a commercial enterprise, but if you sell advertising or collect cash prizes, then it may be regulated.

-Examples of Personal Conveyance may be:
+Examples of Personal Conveyance:

 You are on a layover at a motel to get your 34-hour reset.
 You can drive the truck to a restaurant to eat and then return to the motel.
 This type of operation is for the driver’s personal benefit and not benefitting the company.